MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Storage/Set-AzureRmStorageAccount.md

 ```

 ### -DisableEncryptionService
-This will disable Storage Service Encryption on the specified Azure Storage Service.
+Indicates whether this cmdlet disables Storage Service encryption on the Storage Service.
-Only the Azure Blob Service is currently supported.
+Currently, only the Blob Service is supported.

 ```yaml
 Type: EncryptionSupportServiceEnum